-Styling with neutrals for work
+- Styling a burgundy sheath with neutrals for work

 In the look presented in the photo below, I went for a work outfit with two neutrals – burgundy and gray.
 To keep the look from being boring – read invisible office style – accessorizing is key.
 The patterned tights add interest and the bold belt makes a fashion statement.
 The slouchy booties dress the business casual office look down a bit.
-Perfect for Casual Friday.A sheath can be dresses up or down. #quote from a stylist Click To Tweet
+Perfect for Casual Friday.
+You can find more tips on how to wear neutrals without looking boring in the guide at the link.A sheath can be dresses up or down. #quote from a stylist Click To Tweet

 Try to go for an unexpected color combination with your neutrals.
 In the photo below, it’s brown and burgundy.
 This combination was inspired by the color combination of the loafers.
 When going for unusual combination it’s all trying out every color with every color and looks what looks great.